Jürgen Stroop: Early life

-Josef Stroop (he applied to change his first name in 1938, which was authorized 1941) was born in the Principality of Lippe, in the German Empire.
+Josef Stroop (he applied to change his first name in 1938, which was authorized in 1941) was born in the Principality of Lippe, in the German Empire.
 His father, Konrad Stroop, was Lippe's chief of police.
 His mother, Katherine, was a homemaker.
 In a conversation with Kazimierz Moczarski while imprisoned in 1949, Stroop recalled his devoutly religious Roman Catholic mother as "a near fanatic", who subjected him to childhood physical abuse.

 Both of his parents were enthusiastic monarchists.
 During parades in Detmold, Konrad Stroop often pointed out Leopold IV, Prince of Lippe and said, "Remember this always.
 This is our Prince.
 Obey him and serve him as I have."
 Young Josef's sense of German patriotism was fostered by growing up in the shadow of the Hermannsdenkmal.

 Stroop enlisted in the Prussian Army in 1914 and served in several infantry regiments along the Western Front.
 He was wounded in action near La Bassée in October 1914.
 To the outrage of his devout mother, Stroop married Katharina, the daughter of a minister from the Protestant Church of Lippe, on 3 July 1923.
 Katharina Stroop remained a loyal and obedient wife despite her husband's many infidelities.
 Their marriage produced a daughter, Renate, in February 1928, and a son, Olaf, in February 1936.

 During the early 1920s, Stroop joined the Tannenbergbund and embraced Germanic neo-paganism under the influence of General Erich Ludendorff and his wife Mathilde.
 He later recalled that Mathilde Ludendorff revealed "the truth about the Catholic Church in Germany and returned us to the true Germanic gods.
 By recalling the pure, pre-Germanic ways, she pointed out the rottenness of the Judeo-Christian ethic and showed how the organized Church had been strangling the Reich for twelve hundred years."
 Stroop further recalled, "It was thanks to what I was lucky enough to learn from her books that I was able to rid myself of religious prejudice and mark Gottgläubig in the column concerning belief."

 In another conversation with Moczarski, Stroop called Catholicism "a catch-all of religions, infected with Judaism."
 He further claimed that Christianity was created as a Jewish conspiracy for "the weakening and debasement of man through guilt."